-For the years ended December 31, 2020 and 2019, the financial statements of certain investees accounted for using equity method were audited by other independent auditors whose reports thereon have been furnished to us, and our opinion expressed herein, is based solely on the audit reports of the other independent auditors.
-The balance of these investments accounted for using equity method amounted to NT\$62,925 thousand and NT\$55,825 thousand, constituting 4.83% and 4.52% of the consolidated total assets, respectively, and total comprehensive income amounted to NT\$14,621 thousand and NT\$10,612 thousand, constituting 15.72% and 14.14% of the consolidated total comprehensive income for the years then ended, respectively.
+For the years ended December 31, 2021 and 2020, the financial statements of certain investees accounted for using equity method were audited by other independent auditors whose reports thereon have been furnished to us, and our opinion expressed herein, is based solely on the audit reports of the other independent auditors.
+The balance of these investments accounted for using equity method amounted to NT\$88,867 thousand and NT\$62,925 thousand, constituting 6.66% and 4.83% of the consolidated total assets as of December 31, 2021 and 2020, respectively, and total comprehensive income amounted to NT\$25,588 thousand and NT\$14,621 thousand, constituting 21.67% and 15.72% of the consolidated total comprehensive income for the years then ended, respectively.